Custom SQL Queries

 If you enable these properties to allow custom SQL queries execution, you can allow end users to edit a custom SQL string in the Data Source wizard with the following properties:

 ASP.NET Web Forms

 The use of custom SQL queries can lead to inadvertent or unauthorized modifications to your data/database structure.
-Therefore, make sure that you follow best practices and implement the appropriate end-user read/write privileges at the database level.
+Ensure that you follow best practices and implement the appropriate user read/write privileges at database level.

 Various SQL extensions can require a special character as the variable’s first character.
 For instance, this can be the “at” sign (@) for Transact-SQL or the colon (:) for PL/SQL.
 Insert the required character before the parameter name within the custom SQL query.

 After you specify the SQL query, click Next.
 On the next page, you can add query parameters and specify its settings.

 Validation of Custom SQL Queries

 The Dashboard Data Source Wizard allows you to use only SELECT statements in the query.
 If necessary, you can disable query validation and allow users to include other statements in addition to SELECT statements in SQL queries.
 To accomplish this, set the static DisableCustomQueryValidation property to true.
 The DashboardSqlDataSource class exposes the

 The Web Dashboard allows you to manage validation of custom SQL queries.
 Handle the ASPxDashboard.ValidateDashboardCustomSqlQuery / DashboardConfigurator.ValidateCustomSqlQuery event to specify your own query validation logic.